(647) 372-0577 5399 Eglinton Ave W, Suite 204, Etobicoke, ON M9C 5K6 Client Login

 Relationship dynamics aren't just about your current partner.
 They're the whole architecture of how you love, fight, repair, withdraw, ask, and trust — built from your earliest relationships and refined by every relationship since.
 Most of it runs in the background until something asks it to run differently.

 Therapy for relationship dynamics can be one-on-one (working on your patterns and history individually) or with a partner (working on the relationship itself).
 This page focuses on the individual side — the work of understanding your own patterns.
-For couples therapy specifically, see our couples therapy page.
+For joint work with a partner, see our couples therapy page.

 What this work isn't: assigning blame, fixing the other person, or running a relationship through a process to optimize it.
 What it is: getting clear on your part of the pattern, what your nervous system has learned to do under closeness and conflict, and what would actually help you show up the way you want to.